-Our mission is to provide professional planning services to the citizens, developers, and government officials of Jefferson County for protection of the overall public health, safety and welfare of all Jefferson County citizens and to ensure all efforts of the Department are directed to enhance the future quality of life in Jefferson County, Florida.
+Our mission is to: 1.
+Provide professional planning services to the citizens, developers, and government officials of Jefferson County.
+2. Assist our citizens in their efforts to comply with federal, state, and local regulations enacted for protection of the overall public health, safety and welfare when obtaining construction and development permits.
+3. Ensure all efforts of the Department are directed toward enhancement of the existing and future quality of life in Jefferson County, Florida.

-Visioning Final Plans available for viewing Here: Volume I; Volume II; Volume III; Appendix
+The “Vision Plan for a Sustainable Future Jefferson County, Florida”, is available for viewing, printing, or download Here: Volume I; Volume II; Volume III; Appendix

-For Information regarding the Jefferson County Planning Commission and the Jefferson County Code Enforcement Board, click here.
+Jefferson County Planning Commission and Code Enforcement Board Information, click here.

-In order for a development project to be scheduled for action by the Planning Commission, a complete application and the related fees must be submitted by the first day of the month prior to the scheduled Public Hearing.
+Development Applications - Processing Timeframes: Applications for developments may be submitted at any time; however some applications require approval by the Planning Commission or the Board of County Commissioners.
+For a development project to be scheduled for action by either/both Commissions, a complete application and the related fees must be submitted by the first day of the month prior to the scheduled Public Hearing.
 This time is required for processing, evaluation and public notification before the application is placed on the meeting agenda.
-For example, all applications must be submitted on the first day of the month of January for the Planning Commission Public Hearing on the second Thursday of February.
-If the project is a Major Development, the Public Hearing for the Board of County Commissioners will normally be one week after the Planning Commission Public Hearing.
+For example, all applications must be submitted on the first day of the month of January for action by the Planning Commission at a Public Hearing on the second Thursday of February.
+If a project requires approval by the Board of County Commissioners, the Public Hearing for the Board of County Commissioners action will normally be third Tuesday of the month following the Planning Commission Public Hearing.
 All notification letters and advertisements must reflect these meeting schedules.

 Many of the files below are in pdf format and will require the free Adobe Reader to view them.

-Planning Official Approval: Non-Residential Minor Development Application Form - Staff Review Minor Subdivision Application Form (Note: This Application form covers Lot Split - Family Member Subdivision - Minor Replat - Minor Subdivision, 5 Lots or Less - Boundary Adjustment process)- Home Occupation Application form - Unity of Title Application - Temporary Use Permit Form
+Application Forms - Planning Official Approval: Non-Residential Minor Development Application · Staff Review Minor Subdivision Application (Note: This Application form covers the following subdivision categories: Lot Split - Family Member Subdivision - Minor Replat - Minor Subdivision, 5 Lots or Less - Boundary Adjustment) · Business/Home Business Permit Application · Temporary Use Permit Application

 Special Note: Current Land Use Regulations do not require an applicant for any type of subdivision to provide a title opinion for properties to be subdivided (except for Recorded Plats), however, the Planning Department strongly recommends a title opinion be provided.
 When there are multiple names listed as owners of a parcel, ALL owners must sign ALL applications, etc., or legally appoint a representative authorized to act in their behalf.